Safety and Prevention

 The Mitsui Chemicals Group places top priority on safety for the Group’s sustainable growth.
 Safety is the foundation of society’s trust, and at the same time, ensuring safety increases our manufacturing quality, leading to improvement of corporate value from the financial viewpoint.

 With this approach, we established a management policy that states “Safety is our top priority,” and our Responsible Care Policy declares that, “We pledge that safety is our top priority and will focus on achieving zero accidents and occupational injuries.”
-Top management repeats this as the President’s message, etc. to all the Group employees on many occasions, such as in opening addresses, plants visits, Safety Day messages, and in Company newsletters.
+Top management repeats this policy as the President’s message, etc. to all the Group employees on many occasions, such as in opening addresses, plants visits, Safety Day messages, and in Company newsletters.

 The Mitsui Chemicals Group understands the key to realizing this vision of safety and accident prevention is to maintain a high level of safety regardless of the diversification of employees, facilities, and technologies as business globalization and business portfolio reform progresses.
 In line with this vision, we strive to provide education and training to employees to be able to put fundamental safety initiatives into practice, globally promote the safety culture, and introduce and disseminate new safety technologies.